 Honey has various therapeutic properties, energizing effects and lots of natural flavors.
 Below, find out more about honey and enjoy the benefits of cooking with this special food.
-Many articles talk about the therapeutic properties of honey (helps digestion, treats sore throats and burning, prevents asthenia), its effects on energy (has more than 400 organic substances), the variety of flavors and the price increase.
+Many articles talk about the therapeutic properties (helps digestion, treats sore throats and burning, prevents asthenia), its effects on energy (has more than 400 organic substances), the variety of flavors and the price increase.
 But few bring about the decline of bees and the wider implications of this phenomenon.

 It might sound like a clishé but honey it is really a special food because it is produced by some very special creatures.
 Because of their role in plant pollination, people depend on bees for all their food.
 They visit nearly 100 flowers on a single “walk” and hasten pollination of fruit trees, of rape, sunflower, strawberries, broccoli, beans and clover which the cattle graze.
 If it wasn’t for bees, the future of fruits, vegetables, oil, even the cheese would be disrupted.
 In recent years, bee populations have suffered worldwide.

 More than a quarter of them have disappeared in the winter of 2007-2008.
 Nobody knows the reason exactly, but is supposed to be a combination of several factors: a parasite, a virus, pesticides, reducing food and habitat loss due to intensive agriculture.
 Perhaps climate changes also played an important role.
 In France, Germany, Italy and Slovenia, the group of pesticides considered to be responsible for the deaths of bees was banned, and other western countries are taking similar measures in certain campaigns.